-The advantage to using Gomme syrup is that it adds a silky texture and softens the alcohol's flavor.
-This is especially true in alcohol-dominant cocktails, is why it works so well in the classics like the Fancy Whiskey and Brandy Daisy.
+The advantage of gomme syrup is that it adds a silky texture and softens the alcohol's flavor.
+This is especially true in alcohol-dominant cocktails and why it works so well in the classics like the fancy whiskey and brandy daisy.
+It can be used in coffee as well, a popular option you'll find in a number of coffee bars in Europe and parts of Asia, including Japan.

 Gum arabic also prevents the syrup from crystallizing.
 This is helpful for long-term storage and if you enjoy your syrup very thick and concentrated.

-Actually, once you acquire the gum arabic, the Gomme syrup is just as easy to make as any simple syrup.
+You need to make sure you buy food-grade gum arabic, but once you have it the gomme syrup is just as easy to make as any simple syrup.
 You will simply add a dissolved gum arabic to your normal syrup recipe.

-- Add gum arabic and allow it to stand until it is 'dissolved.'
-It will take at least a few hours and the gum arabic will actually soak up the water and become a sticky paste.
+- In a glass container, combine the hot water and gum arabic.
+Stir well and allow it to stand until it has "dissolved."
+This will take at least a few hours.
+The gum arabic will actually soak up the water and become a sticky paste reminiscent of glue.
+Stir again until it becomes smooth.

-- Bring to a boil and add the gum mixture.
+- Bring to a simmer on low heat and add the gum paste.

-- Use a spoon to remove any build-up on the surface.
+- Simmer for about 5 minutes, stirring continually, until a very thick syrup forms.
+Use a spoon to remove any foam build-up on the surface.

 - Allow to cool, then strain through cheesecloth or sieve.

-- Bottle in a container with a tight seal and store in the refrigerator.
+- Bottle in a glass container with a tight seal and store in the refrigerator.

 Gum arabic can be inconsistent, it is also relatively expensive and your own tastes may lean toward a more or less sugary syrup.
-For this reason, I suggest experimenting with small batches (such as the measurements indicated above) and trying it out in a few classic cocktails like a Sazerac or Old-fashioned.
+For this reason, it's a good idea to start with small batches (such as the measurements indicated above) and try it out in a few classic cocktails like a Sazerac or Old-fashioned.
 Once you find your ideal syrup, you can make larger batches

-The 1871 recipe found in David Wondrich's Imbibe! uses a full pound of gum.
-It is also interesting to note that Jerry Thomas' recipe for "gum syrup" includes no gum.
-Instead, it is similar to what is commonly called "bar" simple syrup (1:1) and makes 2 gallons at a time, which will last a very long time in the average bar.
+The 1871 recipe found in David Wondrich's book "Imbibe!" uses a full pound of gum.
+It is also interesting to note that "Professor" Jerry Thomas' recipe for gum syrup includes no gum.
+Instead, it is similar to what is commonly called "bar" simple syrup (a 1:1 mix of sugar and water) and makes 2 gallons at a time.
+That's a lot of syrup and will last a very long time in the average bar.

-You can also find bottled gum syrup from a few specialty producers such as Small Hand Foods.
-This company makes a plain, pineapple and raspberry gum syrup and each is fun to mix with.
+If you want to try gomme syrup without hunting down gum arabic, you can find bottled gum syrup from a few specialty producers.
+Small Hand Foods is one company that makes a plain, pineapple, and raspberry gum syrup and each is fun to mix into drinks.

 |Nutritional Guidelines (per serving)|